-The cockpit has seats for 5 people and an electrically operated table.
+The cockpit has seats for 8 people and an electrically operated table.
 The table controls are located on the aft wall of the galley.

-There is also an option for 1-2 tables with 3 different mounting points in fore and aft decks, and a bed for two people in the cockpit.
+There is also an option for 1-2 tables with 3 different mounting points in fore and aft decks.